-Women’s reservation bill approved by Union Cabinet, to be introduced in Lok Sabha today
+Women’s reservation bill introduced in Lok Sabha

 The bill proposes to reserve one-third of all seats in the Lok Sabha and state Assemblies for women.

-The Union Cabinet has approved a bill to reserve one-third of the seats in Lok Sabha and state Assemblies for women, Prime Minister Narendra Modi said on Tuesday in his first address in the new Parliament building.

-Law Minister Arjun Ram Meghwal will move the Constitution amendment bill in the Lok Sabha later on Tuesday, according to the list of business of the Lower House.
+Union Law Minister Arjun Ram Meghwal on Tuesday introduced the women’s reservation bill in the Lok Sabha.

-The bill proposes to reserve one-third of all seats in the Lok Sabha and state Assemblies for women.
+The bill reserves one-third of the seats in Lok Sabha and state Assemblies for women.
 The provision will also be applicable as a sub-quota within the seats already reserved for the Scheduled Caste and Scheduled Tribe categories.

+The bill was approved by the Union Cabinet on Monday, Prime Minister Narendra Modi said on Tuesday in his first address in the new Parliament building.

 Opposition parties, including the Biju Janata Dal and Bharat Rashtra Samithi, have been pushing the government to take up the bill.
 On Sunday, the Congress had passed a resolution on the issue during its Hyderabad Congress Working Committee meeting.